Date enacted or revised:

 - Zone D: The common atrium area of the ground level floor of the Student Union Annex.
 This area consists of approximately 3,300 square feet.

 Informational posters, fliers, and leaflets may be posted only on common information boards around the campus by contacting the appropriate facility coordinator for each building in order to obtain approval.
 Posters, fliers, leaflets, and other printed and related promotional materials may not be affixed upon automobiles or other motor vehicles, trees, poles, doors, benches, sidewalks, walls, windows, ceilings, trash receptacles, streets, steps, or other fixtures or surfaces.
-Contact the Office of Facilities and Physical Plant at (337)-475-5887 for a current list of building coordinators.
+Contact the Office of Facilities and Plant Operations at (337) 475-5887 for a current list of building coordinators.
 The Office of Student Services considers requests for approval of bills for posting on common bulletin boards throughout the campus.
 Postings are permitted under the following general conditions:

 - The material contained on the poster does not incite illegal conduct, point ridicule at particular groups leading to disruption of University operations, and/or does not contain libelous, obscene, copyrighted, or defamatory content.